ThomasQTruong/VeryScuffedCobblemonBreeding/README.md

 ### Cooldowns
 - command.pokebreed.cooldown - default is 5 minutes.
 - command.pokebreed.vipcooldown - default is 3 minutes.
+### Other Features
+- ditto.breeding - default is 1.
+  - 1 = ditto breeding ENABLED.
+  - 0 = ditto breeding DISABLED.
+- hidden.ability - default is 1.
+  - Only matters if either parent has a hidden ability.
+  - 1 = hidden ability can be passed.
+  - 0 = hidden ability cannot be passed.

 ## Credits
 This would not have been possible without these open source works: